azadecon/azadecon/content/post/revisiting_OpenRefine.md

 3. Additionally, it helps to increase the maximum heap size from the default one.
 On an 8 GB machine, 3-4 GB is ideal.

-4. Some raw datafiles (section 3 in particular) are quite big and it would take a lot time to process each modifications.
+4. Big raw datafiles would take a lot time to process each modifications.
 Which leads to slow data cleaning.
 It is advisable to load only a small portion of raw data.
-(Tip by Meghna)